spree/spree/guides/content/developer/source/contributing.md

 #### Including a Test

 Ideally your pull request will also include a test that verifies a bug (or the absence of the new feature) before your fix and also verifies proper functionality when you are finished.
-Please read the <%= link_to "testing guide",'testing' %> for more information on writing and running your tests.
+Please read the [Testing Guide](testing) for more information on writing and running your tests.

 ***
 Pull requests with tests are given top priority.
 Failure to include a test will likely delay acceptance of your patch.
 ***

 #### Creating the Pull Request